7 Ways to Get Active Outdoors in 2020

 No matter where you live, heading out in search of local wildlife is a rewarding way to get in touch with nature.

-It may not be for everyone, but for some, there’s nothing sweeter than catching a glimpse of a rare species in the wild.
+There’s nothing sweeter than catching a glimpse of a rare species in the wild.

 There are lots of great nature reserves that are teeming with all manner of birds, mammals and insect life, including our own Fell End Nature Reserve in Arnside & Silverdale.